asiasalva/annotation_system/README.md

 # Usage

-The GUI we created is a video editor that can take in input a video in order to start a new project or an existing project composed by a video and an annotation XML file.
+The GUI we created is a video editor that can take in input a video in order to start a new project or an existing project composed by a video and an annotations XML file.

 ## Using the GUI